brucelok/socket_check/README.md

 # socket_check
-The python script to verify connection to multiple hosts in parallel
+The python script to verify connection to single/multiple hosts in parellel.

 ### 1. Multi-ping
 `multiping.py` ping multiple ip addresses in parallel at once